jwsbck/gyroidos.github.io/_docs/deploy/qemu.md

 # Use TPM emulation

-This section describes the process of running trust\|me in KVM/QEMU connected to an emulated TPM2.0 ([swtpm](https://github.com/stefanberger/swtpm)) which runs inside a Docker container.
+This section describes the process of running GyroidOS in KVM/QEMU connected to an emulated TPM2.0 ([swtpm](https://github.com/stefanberger/swtpm)) which runs inside a Docker container.

 ## Build SW-TPM Docker